Frequently Asked Questions

 Q: Why read my horoscope?

 A: (1) The better you know yourself, the more likely you will make the right choices.
 Are you being forced into a career in which you have little interest, when your passion and talent lie in a different field?
 Why are you living in a city contemplating marrying a city boy, when it's fresh-air open-view country living you love?
 A physical person who has no physical outlet (for example regular exercise or sports) will feel bottled up energy which can manifest in worry or even disease.
 If you love traveling and are still single, what are you doing about it?
 At the very least, your horoscope reading will cause you to think about important aspects of your life.
 (2) Life is ups and downs.
 But it helps a lot to spot your opportunities, and bask in your periods of good fortune; during periods of stress, it helps a lot to pinpoint their essence, decide how to capitalize on them, and at the very least more patiently await better times.
 (3) Western astrology presents a unique and interesting - and time-honored - view of people, supplemental to traditional, religious, and psychological views.
-It's interesting, and can be entertaining.
+It's helpful, interesting, and can be entertaining.

 Q: Why does Grant mean by "astrology with an emphasis on spirituality"?